Word-sense disambiguation: Evaluation

 Comparing and evaluating different WSD systems is extremely difficult, because of the different test sets, sense inventories, and knowledge resources adopted.
 Before the organization of specific evaluation campaigns most systems were assessed on in-house, often small-scale, data sets.
-In order to test one's algorithm, developers should spend their time to annotate all word occurrences.
-And comparing methods even on the same corpus is not eligible if there is different sense inventories.
+In order to test one's algorithm, developers should spend their time annotating all word occurrences.
+And comparing methods even on the same corpus is not possible if there is different sense inventories.

 In order to define common evaluation datasets and procedures, public evaluation campaigns have been organized.
 Senseval (now renamed SemEval) is an international word sense disambiguation competition, held every three years since 1998: Senseval-1 (1998), Senseval-2 (2001), Senseval-3 (2004), and its successor, SemEval (2007).
-The objective of the competition is to organize different lectures, preparing and hand-annotating corpus for testing systems, perform a comparative evaluation of WSD systems in several kinds of tasks, including all-words and lexical sample WSD for different languages, and, more recently, new tasks such as semantic role labeling, gloss WSD, lexical substitution, etc. The systems submitted for evaluation to these competitions usually integrate different techniques and often combine supervised and knowledge-based methods (especially for avoiding bad performance in lack of training examples).
+The objective of the competition is to organize different lectures, prepare and hand-annotating corpus for testing systems, perform a comparative evaluation of WSD systems in several kinds of tasks, including all-words and lexical sample WSD for different languages, and, more recently, new tasks such as semantic role labeling, gloss WSD, lexical substitution, etc. The systems submitted for evaluation to these competitions usually integrate different techniques and often combine supervised and knowledge-based methods (especially for avoiding bad performance due to a lack of training examples).

-In recent years ^{2007-2012}, the WSD evaluation task choices had grown and the criterion for evaluating WSD has changed drastically depending on the variant of the WSD evaluation task.
+In recent years ^{2007-2012}, the WSD evaluation task choices have grown and the criterion for evaluating WSD has changed drastically depending on the variant of the WSD evaluation task.
 Below enumerates the variety of WSD tasks: